Work in progress – Update 2026-06-16 – updated as new items come to hand or work is completed.

 One of the tasks I had set myself before the crash was to remove the calipers and replace the seals.
 I did some work on the calipers in a previous post and decided to get new seals.
 For the C1/C2 models the part numbers are as follows:

 “Packing, Piston” basically means a dust seal, while “PISTON SEAL” is the actual rubber seal.
-Twelve seals all up and 12 dust seals as well.
+While there are twelve seals all up and 12 dust seals as well there is 8 of one size and 4 smaller seals as shown below.

 Damaged parts

-As the bike landed on it’s side, the stator cover is trashed, but these are surprisingly easy to get and they come with a gasket as well, so I have one of those.
+As the bike landed on it’s left side, the stator cover is trashed, but these are surprisingly easy to get and they come with a gasket as well, so I bought one of those first up.
 The new one looks identical to the factory original.

 Throttle cables and carbs